How Big Should A Betta Fish Tank Be (For optimal health)

 Male betta fish are not compatible with other male betta fish and should only be kept with female betta fish when you are looking to breed them.
 Because of the territorial nature of betta fish, they will likely become aggressive and want to fight each other.

-You should not place larger fish such as cichlids, gouramis, and goldfish with bettas as they will often show aggression and invade your betta’s space, and 10 gallons is also not suitable for larger fish of this size.
+You should not place larger fish such as cichlids, gouramis, and goldfish with bettas as they will often show aggression and invade your betta’s space, and a 10 gallon tank is not suitable for larger fish of this size.

 As with all aquariums, the larger the tank, the easier it is to maintain.
-There’s more water to dilute any ammonia spikes and more space for beneficial bacteria to colonize.
+There’s more water to dilute ammonia and more space for beneficial bacteria to colonize.

 20 Gallon Betta Tank

 If you are keen to start fish-keeping as a full-time hobby and looking to buy a new tank, 20 gallons is the way to go.
-A bigger tank will give you plenty of scope for fish choice and aquascaping, and if you are considering keeping other fish in the tank, there will be plenty of room for your betta to hide away if it feels threatened.
+A 20 gallon tank gives you plenty of scope for fish choice and aquascaping, and if you are considering keeping other fish in the tank, there is plenty of room for your betta to hide away if it feels threatened.

-Bigger tanks are much easier to maintain, and although a 20 gallon tank may be considered medium in size, it is still much bigger than a standard betta fishbowl, and it will show in the quality of your water.
+Bigger tanks are much easier to maintain, and although a 20 gallon tank may be considered medium in size, it’s still much bigger than a standard betta fishbowl, and it will show in the quality of your water.

 As long as you do your research and make sure the fish are compatible, a 20 gallon tank can be a great way to get into fish keeping, and it will provide years of enjoyment.